cherusk/godon/docs_content/docs/index.md

 This project approaches the problem of optimizing infrastructure technologies as a continuous multi objective combinatorial optimization problem in a dynamic environment

-Meta-Heuristics, e.g. Evolutionary Algorithms (EA), have been found well suited for dealing with such optimization problem fields.
+Meta-Heuristics, e.g. Evolutionary Algorithms (EA), have been found operating well in such optimization problem fields.

 Technologies throughout the stack are targeted.

-Optimizing, rearranging, calibrating of technology settings throughout their life-cycle are what is seeked to address with godon.
+Overall optimizing, rearranging, calibrating of technology settings throughout the life-cycle of an instance of a technology are what is seeked to address with godon.

 ## Principle Outline